MathieuNls/bianca/bianca.md

 Finally, Nagappan *et al.* [@Nagappan2005; @Nagappan2006] and Zimmerman [@Zimmermann2007; @Zimmermann2008] further refined metrics-based detection by using statical analysis and call-graph analysis.

-While academia has published hundreds of bug prediction papers over the last decade, the developed tools and approaches fail to change developer behavior while deployed in industrial environments [@Lewis2013].
-This is mainly due to the lack of actionable message, i.e. messages that provide concrete steps to resolve the problem at hand.

 # The BIANCA Approach {#sec:bianca}

 Figure \ref{fig:bianca} shows an overview of the BIANCA approach, which consists of two main phases.
-In the first phase, BIANCA manages events happening on project tracking systems, while in the second phase, BIANCA analyses the developer's commits before they reach the central repository to detect potential risky commits (commits that may introduce bugs).
+In the first phase, BIANCA manages events happening on project tracking systems to extract defect-introducing commits and commits that provided the fixes.

-The project tracking component of BIANCA listens to bug closing events of major open-source projects (currently, BIANCA supports 42 large projects).
-These projects share many dependencies such as the use of external tools and libraries.
-We cluster these projects to identify groups of highly-coupled projects.
-BIANCA  identifies risky commits within each group so as to increase the chances of finding risky commits caused by project dependencies.
-For each project group, we extract code blocks from commits that introduced defects and those that were used to provide fixes.
 For simplicity, in the rest of this paper, we refer to commits that are used to fix defects as _fix-commits_.
 We use the term _defect-commit_ to mean a commit that introduce a defect.
+In the second phase, BIANCA analyses the developer's new commits before they reach the central repository to detect potential risky commits (commits that may introduce bugs).

+The project tracking component of BIANCA listens to bug (or issue) closing events of major open-source projects (currently, BIANCA is tested with 42 large projects).
+These projects share many dependencies.
+Projects can depend on each other or on common external tools and libraries.
+We perform project dependency analysis to identify groups of highly-coupled projects.
+BIANCA identifies risky commits within each group so as to increase the chances of finding risky commits caused by project dependencies.
+For each project group, we extract code blocks from defect-commits and fix-commits.
 The extracted code blocks are saved in a database that is used in the second phase to identify risky commits before they reach the central repository.
-For each match between a risky commit and a defect-commit, we pull our from the database the corresponding fix-commit and present it to the developer as a potential way to improve the commit content.
+For each match between a risky commit and a defect-commit, we pull out from the database the corresponding fix-commit and present it to the developer as a potential way to improve the commit content.
+These phases are discussed in more detail in the upcoming subsections.

 ## Clustering project repositories {#sec:clustering}

-We cluster project repositories according to their dependencies on external tools and libraries.
+We cluster project repositories according to their dependencies.
 The rationale is that projects that share dependencies are most likely to contain defects caused by misuse of these dependencies.
 In this step, the project dependencies are analysed and saved into a single no-SQL graph database as shown in Figure \ref{fig:bianca-clustering}.
 Graph databases use graph structures as a way to store and query information.
-In our case,  a node corresponds to a project that is connected to its dependencies.
+In our case,  a node corresponds to a project that is connected to other projects on which it depends.
 Project dependencies can be  automatically retrieved if projects use a dependency manager such as Maven [REF].

 Figure \ref{fig:network-sample} shows a simplified view of a dependency graph for a project named \texttt{com.badlogicgames.gdx}.
 As we can see, \texttt{badlogicgames.gdx} depends on projects owned by the same organization (i.e., badlogicgames) and other organizations such as Google, Apple, and Github.

 ![Simplified Dependency Graph for \texttt{com.badlogicgames.gdx} (Zoomed from south of Figure \ref{fig:dep-graph})\label{fig:network-sample}](media/network-sample.png)

 Once the project dependency graph is extracted, we use a clustering algorithm to partition the graph.
-For this purpose, we choose the Girvan–Newman algorithm [@Girvan2002; @Newman2004], used to detect communities by progressively removing edges from the original network.
+To this end, we choose the Girvan–Newman algorithm [@Girvan2002; @Newman2004], used to detect communities by progressively removing edges from the original network.
 The connected components of the remaining network form distinct communities.
 Instead of trying to construct a measure that identifies the edges are the most central to communities, the Girvan–Newman algorithm focuses on edges that are most likely "between" communities.
 This algorithm is very effective at discovering community structure in both computer-generated and real-world network data.
 Other clustering algorithms can also be used.

 ## Building a database of code blocks of defect-commits and fix-commits {#sec:offline}

-BIANCA listens to bug (issue) closing events happening on the project tracking system.
-Every time an issue is closed, BIANCA retrieves the commit that was used to fix the issue as well as the one that introduced the defect.
-Retrieving fix-commits is known to be a challenging task [@Wu2011].
+BIANCA listens to bug closing events happening on the project tracking system.
+Every time an issue is closed, BIANCA retrieves the commit that was used to fix the issue (the fix-commit) as well as the one that introduced the defect (the defect-commit).
+Retrieving fix-commits, however, is known to be a challenging task [@Wu2011].
 This is because the link between the project tracking system and the code version control system is not always explicit.
 In an ideal situation, developers would add a reference to the issue they work on inside the description of the commit.
 But this good practice is not always followed.
 To make the link between fix-commits and their related issues, we turn to a modified version of the back-end of commit-guru [@Rosen2015a].
 Commit-guru is a tool, developed by .... to...
 WAHAB: PLEASE COMPLETE THIS¸

 Commit-guru's back-end has three major components: ingestion, analysis, and prediction.
 We reuse the ingestion part of the analysis components for BIANCA.
 The ingestion component is responsible for ingesting (i.e., downloading) a given repository.
 Once the repository is entirely downloaded on a local server, each commit history is analysed.
 WAHAB: IS THE CLASSIFICATION BY HINDEL IMPORTANT HERE Commits are classified using the list of keywords proposed by Hindle *et al.* [@Hindle2008] (see Table \ref{tab:labels}).
 Commit-guru performs the SCM blame/annotate function on all the modified lines of code for their corresponding files on the fix-commit's parents.
 This returns the commits that previously modified these lines of code.